 21/ Switch off

 At the end of the day, switch the computer off.
-You don’t need to check your email at night, it can wait.
+You don’t need to check your email or social media at night, it can wait.
 You need time to wind down otherwise your body will never truly rest.